 GLOBAL GOVVIES strength into early March was temporarily significantly reversed on the prospect of the major global fiscal stimulus likely weighing on those markets as well.
 And the recent US EQUITIES strength was finally reinstating much more pressure for than previous on what was a more upbeat economic outlook even if there is still little expectation there will be any inflation anytime soon.
-Yet the OECD and the Fed have pulled that punch bowl for now.
+Yet the OECD and the Fed have pulled that punch bowl for now, with the GLOBAL GOVVIES returning to strength and EMERGING CURENCIES weakening.

-The MARCH T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/3h5BdY7.)
+The MARCH T-NOTE FUTURE surging into a new all-time high into mid-March (i.e. shortly prior to its expiration) above the 134-00/-08 summer 2016 previous high was understandable (weekly chart through Friday https://bit.ly/2MWmcKn.)